PlayFab/gsdk/UnrealPlugin/README.md

     ],
     "Plugins": [                    // Add this if it doesn't exist {                           // Add this
-            "Name": "PlayfabGSDK",  // Add this
+            "Name": "PlayFabGSDK",  // Add this
             "Enabled": true         // Add this
         }                           // Add this
     ]                               // Add this if it doesn't exist